A max-cut approach to heterogeneity in cryo-electron microscopy: Convergence and error bounds

+Theorem~\ref{thm:conv_to_min} shows that Algorithm~\ref{alg:rot_maxcut} converges, and moreover, that its underlying score~\eqref{eq:Fdef} is monotonically non-increasing.
+Since the stopping criteria of Algorithm~\ref{alg:rot_maxcut} is that the difference between the scores in successive steps is smaller than some value, this means that the algorithm terminates in finite time.
+Note that the convergence of the score $F$ of~\eqref{eq:Fdef} does not necessarily imply that the rotations~$R$ and the partition~$G$ converge.
+For example, the rotations and the partition are not even unique for a given score, as the rotations are unique only up to a global rotation and handedness, and any permutation of the classes in the partition will give the same score.

-Next, we derive error bounds for Algorithm~\ref{alg:rot_maxcut}.
+Next, we derive error bounds for Algorithm~\ref{alg:theoretical}.
 We start by proving that if the common lines are detected correctly, and the rotations are assigned correctly, then the algorithm finds the correct partition $\left \{ G_{1},G_{2} \right \}$.

-\begin{theorem} Suppose that the common lines $c_{ij}\in\mathbb{R}^{2}$ in Algorithm~\ref{alg:rot_maxcut} are correct when the images $P_{i}$ and $P_{j}$ are in the same class, and are uniformly distributed otherwise.
-If the rotations $R_1,\ldots,R_{N}$ in step~\ref{algstep:lud} of Algorithm~\ref{alg:rot_maxcut} are assigned correctly, then Algorithm \ref{alg:rot_maxcut} will find the correct class partitioning when executing step~\ref{algstep:maxcut}. \end{theorem} \begin{proof} For the correct rotations $R_{1},\ldots,R_{N}$, we have that for any two images $P_{i}$ and $P_{j}$ in the same class it holds that $\|R_i c_{ij} - R_j c_{ji} \| = 0$.
+\begin{theorem} Suppose that the rotations $\tilde{R}_{1},\ldots,\tilde{R}_{N}$ and the common lines $\tilde{c}_{ij}\in\mathbb{R}^{2}$ in the input of Algorithm~\ref{alg:theoretical} are correct when the images $P_{i}$ and $P_{j}$ are in the same class, and are uniformly distributed otherwise.
+Then Algorithm~\ref{alg:theoretical} will find the correct class partitioning. \end{theorem} \begin{proof} For the correct rotations $R_{1},\ldots,R_{N}$, we have that for any two images $P_{i}$ and $P_{j}$ in the same class it holds that $\|R_i c_{ij} - R_j c_{ji} \| = 0$.
 For $P_{i}$ and $P_{j}$ in different classes, the score $\|R_i c_{ij} - R_j c_{ji} \|$ is a random variable that gets the value $0$ with probability $0$.
-Thus, if we consider the graph whose adjacency matrix $W$ is given by $W_{ij}= \|R_i c_{ij} - R_j c_{ji} \|$, we get a bipartite graph, since all the images from the same class are not connected and images from different classes are connected with some random weight.
+Thus, if we consider the graph whose adjacency matrix $W$ is given by $W_{ij}= \|R_i c_{ij} - R_j c_{ji} \|$, we get a bipartite graph, since all images from the same class are not connected (connected with weight $0$) and images from different classes are connected with some random weight.
 By Lemma~\ref{lem:maxCut_twoSide}, the Goemans-Williamson algorithm returns the correct partition for this graph. \end{proof}